prantlf/build-number-generator/README.md

 The generated build number has the following features:

 * The date and time of the build can be read "by a human" from looking at the build number.
-(Uses BCD notation for a year-month-day time stamp: YYMMDDCCC.)
+(Uses BCD notation for a year-month-day time stamp: YYMMDDCCC.
+"CCC" ist the count of 2-minute intervals after midnight.)
 * A new unique number can be generated every two minutes.
 (Enough for usual CI/CD builds running on a central build server after every push to the source code repository.)
 * The build number has fixed number of digits.
 (Contains always nine digits for easier column formatting of version numbers.)
 * The build number is an integer.
 (Can be parsed to a 32-bit integer, if it needs to be processed as a number elsewhere.)